Prabuddhi-05/bevfusion_final/README.md

 ```

 * Replace the path with the actual dataset directory path on the host machine.
-* You can either clone this repository from [https://github.com/Prabuddhi-05/bevfusion_original.git](https://github.com/Prabuddhi-05/bevfusion_original.git), or use the `dev/fusion-configs` branch of the original BEVFusion repository at [https://github.com/mit-han-lab/bevfusion.git](https://github.com/mit-han-lab/bevfusion.git).
+* You can clone this repository from [https://github.com/Prabuddhi-05/bevfusion_original.git](https://github.com/Prabuddhi-05/bevfusion_final.git).
 * Attach to this container via VS Code:
   * Ctrl + Shift + P → Attach to an existing container